tinavanschelt/compound-calculator/README.md

 4. Install all the gems and depencies
     * Run `bundle install`
     * Run `yarn` (If you don't have [yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable) installed it can be installed with [Homebrew](https://brew.sh/))
-5. Run `webpack` to ensure all the javascript files have been bundled
+5. Run `webpack -d` to ensure all the javascript files have been bundled
 6. Start the Rails server `rails s`

+(Run `webpack -w` to watch your javascript files whilst developing.)

 ## Linting